 Do I have to be Episcopalian?
 Am I expected to proselytize?

-It is also important to note that many of our placement sites have no religious affiliation.
+It is also important to note that many of our service placement sites have no religious affiliation.
 The meaning a Fellow derives from the entire year’s experience is guided and shaped by their own values.

 How are placement sites chosen?

 We suggest matches based on the applicant’s goals and experience and arrange an interview with the prospective placement site by phone or Skype if the applicant can’t travel to NYC.
 The placement site interview is also an opportunity for the applicant to ask questions and explore that prospective position.

 The opportunity to share in parish life is foundational to the NYSJC fellowship experience.
 St. Mary’s has a historic record of working for justice, inspired and upheld by faith and shared life in the Holy Spirit.
 NYSJC Fellows come home to a community that is striving to enact a vision of God’s kingdom through the everyday miracles of caring and outreach.